cfengine/documentation/README.md

 See [Style Guide - Charts and graphs](#Charts_and_graphs) for style requirements for images.

+### Links

+To link to pages and sections within the documentation, use the syntax:

+    [Link text][Page Title#Section in Page]

+This also applies to links to sections within the current page:

 ## Content Style Guide

 Make sure you follow this style guide to make using CFEngine and the